 Galapagos is not overtly famous for penguin watching, and that’s where the fun lies.
 From all the places that we have listed here, Galapagos Islands are the least crowded for penguin watching.
 There are boat tours that take you near the island, from where you’ll observe the species.
-Here’s a tip - if you take a boat tour along with snorkelling, you might have a Happy Feet as your swimming partner.
+Here’s a tip - if you take a boat tour along with snorkeling, you might have a Happy Feet as your swimming partner.

-The sad reality is that climate change and mindless tourism have largely affected the population of penguins, and if conservation and restoration is not addressed, then it won’t be long that the penguins go extinct.
-Because the species is endangered, practices like penguin fostering in artificial environment, raise a trench of suspicion.
+The sad reality is that climate change and mindless tourism have largely affected the population of penguins, and if conservation and restoration are not addressed, then it won’t be long that the penguins go extinct.
+Because the species is endangered, practices like penguin fostering in an artificial environment, raise a trench of suspicion.